 Subnet masks are a necessary component for TCP/IP, and split an IP address into its two constituent parts; a host address and a network address.

-It is important to understand IP addresses to fully comprehend the process of subnetting.
+It is important to understand IP addresses in order to fully comprehend the process of subnetting.
 IP addresses are combinations of 32-bit numbers, unique for each device, giving a maximum of 4,294,967,296 possible unique addresses in IP address version 4 (IPv4).

 They are split into four octets, which is a group of eight bits.
 The most prevalent visible format of an IP address is created by converting each octet into a decimal, separated by a single dot.